 Gale Courses is available now to library cardholders Enroll in as many classes as you’d like!

 How do I get a library card?

 Patrons of any age are invited to obtain a library card.
-Click here for an application form (two-sided).
-Complete the application form and bring it to the library along with a photo ID and proof of residence.
+To apply, patrons can complete an application form at the library.
+Patrons will need a photo ID and proof of residence.
 A parent or guardian must be present to complete a library card form for children under 16 years of age.
 Library cards may be used at all libraries in our shared system.

 Rhinelander District Library has a meeting room that is available for public use.
 Access the reservation form and with information on requirements for using the meeting here: Meeting Room Policy.